operandos/pysehi/README.md

  - **pysehi_dependencies_spyder.yml** (with spyder IDE, for development)

 ## Compatible data file structure
-pysehi functions will only work for data saved within a compatible file tree.
+**pysehi functions will only work for data saved with a compatible file tree.**
 The file tree required by `process_data` is *...\Raw\material\YYMMDD\data_folder*.
 The processsed data is then saved to a *Processed* location that mirrors the *Raw* data file tree.
 Functions `list_files` and `load` and the `data` class also require the folder (raw or processed) to be in the format *...\{Raw or Processed}\material\\...\YYMMDD\\...\data_folder*.
 Any number of sub-classes can be provided after 'material' and after 'YYMMDD' in the data folder path eg. *...\Raw\material_class\material_subclass\material_condition\YYMMDD\experiment_1\data_folder*.